St Mellons: Wildlife

-Despite large scale development, a lot of wildlife can still be seen especially to the eastern fringe: foxes, rabbits, grey squirrels, buzzards, herons, egrets, moorhens, swans, mallards, green woodpeckers and many other birds are a common sight.
+Despite large-scale development, a lot of wildlife can still be seen, especially to the eastern fringe: foxes, rabbits, grey squirrels, buzzards, herons, egrets, moorhens, swans, mallards, green woodpeckers and many other birds are a common sight.

 Hendre Lakes Development

 Hendre Lakes Business Park is a large commercial property scheme proposed on land to the east of St Mellons by Cardiff Parkway Developments.
 Other investors in the project include Investec and the Welsh Government, which has a 10% equity stake.

-The offices and other proposed facilities would be served by a new Cardiff Parkway train station as well as park and ride facilities.
+The offices and other proposed facilities would be served by a new Cardiff Parkway railway station as well as park and ride facilities.

 Subject to planning, work on both projects is expected to start with the station and a first phase of 300,000 sq ft of 900,000 sq ft of development at Cardiff Hendre Lakes, completed in 2023.

 Transport

 Roads

-All main roads and side streets in St. Mellons have a 20mph speed limit, with the exception of the A48 and Cypress Drive, where some sections have a 30mph limit.
+All main roads and side streets in St Mellons have a 20 mph speed limit, with the exception of the A48 and Cypress Drive, where some sections have a 30 mph limit.
 There are no permanent speed cameras anywhere in the estate.
-In 2007, a number of road-related deaths led to residents campaigning that traffic calming measures be implemented before more lives are lost.
+In 2007, a number of road-related deaths led to residents campaigning for traffic calming measures to be implemented before more lives were lost.
 In late 2008, Cardiff Council began implementing new traffic calming measures outside the primary schools, including zebra crossings and speed bumps.
-These measures are now commonplace across St. Mellons.
+These measures are now commonplace across St Mellons.

 The area is located next to Junction 29a of the A48 (M)/Eastern Avenue Junction, where the A48 continues eastbound through Coedkernew and the A48(M) rejoins the M4.

 Proposed M4 relief road

 Plans are in place to utilise the area's motorway links by creating a new dual carriageway.
 The St Mellons / Wentloog Link road would become part of the Cardiff Ring Road, crossing the railway line to serve the existing freight terminal and industrial land built on the Wentloog Levels.

 The plans, however, are not without objection from local residents who fear their health, safety and the value of their homes will be affected.
-The road is planned to be built in low-lying marsh land, which is a designated Site of Special Scientific Interest (SSSI).
+The road is planned to be built on low-lying marshland, which is a designated Site of Special Scientific Interest (SSSI).